Wex47/Orbi/readme.md

 **Primary domain:** Travel planning & decision support

-Orbi supports the following categories of queries (individually or combined):
+Orbi supports the following categories of queries (individually, or combined, in any phrasing):

 ### 1️⃣ Weather & Climate
-- *“Is April a good time to visit Tokyo?”*
 - *“What’s the weather like in Paris in October?”*

 ### 2️⃣ Activities & Recommendations
 - *“What are the best things to do in Tokyo?”*
-- *“What attractions are near central Rome?”*

 ### 3️⃣ Flight Search
-- *“What flights are available from TLV to HND on December 28, 2025?”*
+- *“find me flights from tel aviv to athens tomorrow.”*

 ### 4️⃣ Time-Based Queries
 - *“What time will it be in Tokyo when I land in 8 hours?”*